tc39/proposal-temporal/docs/now.md

 // On 2020-03-08T03:00 the clock will change from UTC -08:00 to -07:00
 ```

-### Temporal.now.**dateTime**(_timeZone_: object | string = Temporal.now.timeZone(), _calendar_: object | string = 'iso8601') : Temporal.DateTime
+### Temporal.now.**dateTime**(_calendar_: object | string, _timeZone_: object | string = Temporal.now.timeZone()) : Temporal.DateTime

 **Parameters:**

+- `calendar` (`Temporal.Calendar`, plain object, or string): The calendar system to get the current date and time in.
 - `timeZone` (optional object or string): The time zone to get the current date and time in, as a `Temporal.TimeZone` object, an object implementing the [time zone protocol](./timezone.md#protocol), or a string.
   If not given, the current system time zone will be used.
-- `calendar` (optional `Temporal.Calendar`, plain object, or string): The calendar system to get the current date and time in.
-  If not given, the ISO 8601 calendar will be used.

-**Returns:** a `Temporal.DateTime` object representing the current system date and time.
+**Returns:** a `Temporal.DateTime` object representing the current system date and time in the reckoning of the given calendar system.

 This method gets the current calendar date and wall-clock time according to the system settings.
-Optionally a time zone can be given in which the time is computed, and a calendar system in which the date is reckoned.
+Optionally a time zone can be given in which the time is computed, instead of the current system time zone.

-Example usage:
+If you only want to use the ISO 8601 calendar, use `Temporal.now.dateTimeISO()`.

 <!-- prettier-ignore-start -->
 ```js